Flag of Russia: Colour specifications

-Colour specifications for different colour shades

-The album of national flags, published by the Hydrographic and Oceanographic Service of the Russian Navy, gives the following shades of colours of the flag of Russia in Pantone:
+The album of national flags, published by the Hydrographic and Oceanographic Service of the Navy (France), gives the following shades of colours of the flag of Russia in Pantone:

-The colours following are for the old, Post-Soviet flag of Russia:

 Variant versions

 A variant of the flag was authorized for private use by Tsar Nicholas II before World War I, adding the large state eagle on a yellow field (imperial standard) in the canton.
 It has never been used as the official state flag.
-Likewise, today some Russian people may use another variant of the flag defaced with the double-headed eagle from the coat of arms in the middle and the golden word РОССИЯ at the bottom.
+Likewise, today some Russian people may use another variant of the flag defaced with the coat of arms (in this case the double-headed eagle is depicted without the shield) in the middle and the golden word РОССИЯ at the bottom.

 After the October Revolution of 1917, the tricolour design was banned, and a definitive new flag of the Russian SFSR was introduced in 1954 (see flag of the Russian SFSR), and this remained the republic's flag until the collapse of the Soviet Union in 1991.
 All of the Soviet republics' flags were created by introducing a small but noticeable change to the flag of the Soviet Union.
 For Russia, the change was an introduction of the left-hand blue band.
 The previous Soviet design was different, a plain red flag with different variants of the "RSFSR" abbreviation in the canton.
 Today, the Soviet flag is used by the supporters and members of the Communist Party of the Russian Federation.